andycroll/andycroll.com/_posts/2013/2013-11-18-pivotal-tracker-fluid-icon.markdown

   - /2013/11/18/pivotal-tracker-fluid-icon/
 ---

+_Updated for Yosemite's Icon Grid on 29th October._

 I'm a big fan of using a [fluid app](http://fluidapp.com) for the more 'app-like' websites I keep open all day and the main tool that gets used like this in my life is [Pivotal Tracker](http://pivotaltracker.com).

 They changed their logo over the weekend and my Mac OS X icon OCD kicked in.